odewahn/prompter/README.md

 Once you've found the right set of transformations and filters, you can script the whole process to automate the generation of prompts and responses and save it as a bash script.

-Note that promptlab isn't meant to be a production tool -- it's mostly for exploratoy work to figure out how to structure your data and what prompts are effective for whatever you're trying to do.
+Note that prompter isn't meant to be a production tool -- it's mostly for exploratoy work to figure out how to structure your data and what prompts are effective for whatever you're trying to do.
 Once you've figured that out, it's likely that you would want to condense those operations into a single program that you can run at scale.

 # Command Reference

-Promptlab has the following commands:
+prompter has the following commands:

 - `init` -- create a new sqlite database to store data
 - `load` -- load a file or files into a new group with blocks